 At home, Florence recovered quickly, and once back on form, she chose a lovely photograph of a lavender field from her iPhone photo album and emailed it to reputable printers in Tunbridge Wells together with her manuscript and a cheque.

-Four weeks later she took delivery of sixty hardcover copies of ‘Summer in Stow-on-the-Wold, a romantic tale’ by Torance Daylingale.
+Four weeks later she took delivery of sixty hardcover copies of ‘Summer in Stow-on-the-Wold,’ by Torance Daylingale.